Frequently Asked Questions

 Yes, there will be lots of interesting and stimulating things to do and new friends to be made at the TCF centers.
-The staff always considers that each and every person is a unique individual and will treat everyone accordingly.
+The staff always considers that each and every person is a unique individual and treats everyone accordingly.
 The TCF team will do its best to make the program a fun, safe and social place for participants to spend the day.
-And, the friendly staff is there to help participants adjust to the new environment and help them to make friends.
+Our friendly staff is there to help participants adjust to the new environment and help them to make friends.

 Will I meet people like me?

-The three TCF centers are pleased to have all different kinds of people who come to the “club”.
+The four TCF centers are pleased to have all different kinds of people who come to the “club”.
 Some are older; some are younger.
 Some love to talk and be social, while others prefer to sit quietly and relax for most of the day.
-TCF has participants from all different cultural and ethnic backgrounds who live in many different cities and towns in the areas surrounding our three centers.
-Any participant might not be attracted to every other individual at the “club,” but it will be surprising how many new friends there are to be made.
+There are participants from all different cultural and ethnic backgrounds who live in many different cities and towns in the areas surrounding our three centers.
+A participant might not be attracted to every other individual at the “club,” but it will be surprising how many new friends there are to be made.

 Who will be there to take care of me?